-Site Description Site E (4.7B Road) Area E is located at mile marker 4.6 along the B Road, about halfway between Hawk Inlet and the mine service area.
+Site Description Site E (4.7B Road) Site E is located at mile marker 4.6 along the B Road, about halfway between the port facility and the mine service area.
 Waste placement began during 1988 and continued through 1994.
 During placement activities a total of approximately 365,000 cubic yards of material were placed over an area of about 9 acres.
 Concurrent reclamation to relocate this material to the TDF initiated in 2009 and is on-going.
-Site D (8.0 B Road) Production Rock Disposal Area D is located downslope from the B Road between mile markers 8.0 and 8.2.
-Area D was approved for active waste rock placement during 1987.
+Removal activity from Site E slowed while the TDF was being expanded.
+This is an estimated 220,000 cubic yards of waste rock needing to be reclaimed.
+Site D (8.0 B Road) Waste rock Disposal Site D is located downslope from the B Road between mile markers 8.0 and 8.2.
+Site D was approved for active waste rock placement during 1987.
 Waste placement, on an intermittent basis, began during October of 1987 and continued through 1989.
 During placement activities a total of 300,000 cubic yards of material were placed over approximately 7 acres.
-Site C/920 Area Production Rock and fill were placed in the 920 portal, millsite, and Area C from 1987 to 1989 as part of mine site construction.
-During mill development, a large amount of clayey till was removed for geotechnical reasons and was placed in the lower portion of Site E (prior to waste rock placement at that site), with a smaller amount placed in Site D. Approximately 48.500 cubic yards of production rock and fill have been placed in Area C over a combined area of 2 acres.
+Site C/920 Area Waste rock and fill were placed in the 920 portal, mill site, and Site C from 1987 to 1989 as part of mine site construction.
+During mill development, a large amount of clayey till was removed for geotechnical reasons and was placed in the lower portion of Site E (prior to waste rock placement at that site), with a smaller amount placed in Site D. Approximately 48.500 cubic yards of waste rock and fill have been placed in Site C over a combined area of 2 acres.
 Some of this waste rock was relocated to Site 23 initially in 2006 and more recently in 2011 as part of storm water management pond modifications.
-960 Area A small quantity of production rock from the 920 portal was placed along the 1350 access road just uphill from the portal.
+960 Area A small quantity of waste rock from the 920 portal was placed along the 1350 access road just uphill from the portal.
 Approximately 10,000 cubic yards of rock have been placed in the 960, which covers about 1 acre.
 A majority of this waste rock (excluding 1350 access road prism/subgrade) was removed as part of concurrent reclamation activities in 2005.
-Site 1350 The 1350 area is located approximately 1.5 road miles above the main (920) mine entrance.
+Site 1350 Site 1350 is located approximately 1.5 road miles above the main (920) mine entrance.
 Waste was placed intermittently between 1978 and 1985.
 Approximately 100,000 cubic yards were placed over an area of 5 acres.
 Concurrent reclamation removal activities initiated in 2005 and are periodically on-going.
 Waste rock was relocated to the Site 23 temporary storage pad for pending eventual transport to underground.
+Most of the waste rock has been removed from Site 1350, an estimated 9,000-10,000 cubic yards remains near the 1350 Portal.
+This material will be removed during final reclamation of the mine site.
 Pit 405 (7.6B Road) Borrow area located on the B road near Site 23.
 This former borrow area has been backfilled with waste rock and the upper level received till materials from the main mine site excavation.
 The till materials will be used as part of reclamation and the waste rock will eventually be relocated.